iFixit/pulldasher/views/README.md

   currently.

 ## Debug Mode
-Due to the frontend archetecture of Pulldasher, it can be hard to debug because the server can send a new pull at any time.
+Due to the frontend architecture of Pulldasher, it can be hard to debug because the server can send a new pull at any time.
 Debug mode provides switches to force the frontend to not respond to incoming data from the server, and allows you to manually rerender the front end.